lstamaria/lstamaria.github.io/_posts/2017-08-22-my-data-science-program.md

 ---
 layout: post
-title: "My Data Science Program"
+title: "My data science program"
 date: 2017-08-22
 ---
 I have ultimately come up with my customized data science program.
 In a quick glance, the outline will be as follows: